Color psychology is snake oil in most cases

 Today with the topic of colors and color psychology.

-I am a big fan, as well as a skeptic, of psychology in online marketing, psychology in marketing, because psychology has a few problems.
-Among other things, psychology is often not at all reproducible, i.e. psychological studies.
-And the factors that change people's behavior are usually incredibly complicated.
-So that things that are observed in one environment, which are then attributed to psychological factors, suddenly don't work at all or work completely differently in another environment.
-Psychology doesn't have this "if - then" that we always like to have.
-So if something is red, then the user does it.
+I'm a big fan, as well as a skeptic, of psychology in online marketing, psychology in marketing, because psychology has a few problems.
+Among other things, psychology is often not that reproducible, i.e. psychological studies.
+And most of the time, the factors that change people's behavior are incredibly complicated.
+So that things that are found in one environment and are then attributed to psychological factors suddenly don't work at all or work completely differently in another environment.
+Psychology doesn’t have this “if – then” that we actually always like to have.
+So if something is red, then the user does that.

-And that is also a transition from psychology to color, because the psychological components attributed to colors are very superficial in many cases.
+And that is a transition from psychology to color, because the psychological components that are attributed to colors are very superficial, in many cases.
 Red is a warning color.
-Yes, but red is also the color of love, and red is the color that we have learned to associate with discounts and so on.
-So what kind of color is red from a psychological point of view?
-What happens in people's minds when they see something red?
+Yes, but red is also the color of love, and red is the color with which we have learned to associate discounts and things like that.
+So what kind of color is red from a psychological perspective?
+What happens in a person's head when they see something red?

-From my point of view, not that much, except that red is a color that is perceived very well.
-That's why it's used as a warning color for "stop", for red traffic lights, and that's perhaps also why it has such a value for love, because that's how it's perceived.
-Red is our blood.
-We have been conditioned for eons to associate certain things with red, but nowadays it's no longer just "warning and help", there's no way!
-There are enough companies with red logos that are very successful, and it's not: "Oh God, all the customers are running away now because there's something red", but color always needs context.
+From my point of view, not that much, except that red is a color that is perceived excellently.
+That's why it's used as a warning color for "stop", for red lights, and that's perhaps why it has such value for love, because that's how it's perceived.
+Our blood is red.
+We have been conditioned for eons to associate red with certain things, but these days it no longer just means “warning and help”, that is absolutely not possible!
+There are enough companies with red logos that are very successful, and it's not like, "Oh God, all the customers are running away now because there's something red," but color always needs context.

-So, in context, red can seem like something that is incredibly positive.
-Stop, red prices in an online store have a positive effect because they show me that this price is a discount price.
-So the price is crossed out next to it, then the price is written next to it in red, and then I know from experience: "This is a discount price" and that catches people's eyes.
-Great, there's a discount!
-That usually works much better than using a green price or something similar.
-And that's just generally this "No, I'd rather not use some colors because they're associated with something".
+So, in context, the red can seem like something that is incredibly positive.
+Wait, red prices in an online shop have a positive effect because they show me that this price is a discount price.
+So next to it the price is crossed out, then the price is written next to it in red, and then I know from experience: “This is a discount price” and that catches people’s eyes.
+Great, there are discounts!
+This usually works much better than using a green price or something similar.
+And that's just the general fussing around: "No, I'd rather not use some colors because there's something associated with them."
 You always have to see the context.

-Many colors on a page may or may not work well because other colors are available.
-If my site is already red overall, for example because I have a red logo, then red prices may not be as effective as for a store that actually has other colors.
+Many colors on a page either work well or don't work because other colors are present or not.
+If my site is already red overall, for example because I have a red logo, then red prices may not be as effective as in a shop that actually has other colors.
 And in this respect, this is exactly the dilemma that we see everywhere in psychology, that it always depends on the context.

-In another podcast episode, I will talk about the "reproduction problem" in psychological research.
-This is because there are now major problems reproducing results from studies in psychology.
-So studies that have been carried out over the past 50 years and perhaps even longer are currently being reproduced and attempts are being made to determine "Is the result something that will occur again if we carry out the study in exactly the same way?".
+I will talk about the “reproduction problem” in psychological research in another podcast episode.
+There are now major problems reproducing results from studies in psychology.
+So studies that have been done over the past 50 years and maybe even longer are currently trying to reproduce them and trying to recognize, “Is the result something that will happen again if we do the study exactly the same again?”

-And you always realize, "No, that won't happen again".
-And in some areas it has been found that the smallest changes to the study design ensure that people's behavior is completely different.
-Because such psychological factors are perceived by people in an incredibly, even minutely, incredibly sensitive way.
-And then the smallest changes are enough to make such a psychological, alleged model, alleged "best practice" work or not work.
+And you always notice, “No, that won’t happen again.”
+And in some areas it has been found that the smallest changes to the study design cause people's behavior to be completely different.
+Because such psychological factors are perceived by people in an incredibly, even detailed, incredibly sensitive way.
+And then the smallest changes are enough for such a psychological, alleged model, alleged “best practice” to work or not work.

-And in psychology in particular, relying on studies is just not that effective.
-In some areas, you can learn a lot from psychological things.
-But when it comes to colors, for example, this whole color psychology topic is completely useless in my opinion.
-It's kitchen psychology, kitchen table psychology, homeopathy squared, it's no idea, it doesn't work in most cases.
+And especially in psychology, relying on studies isn't particularly effective.
+In some areas you can learn a lot from psychological things.
+But especially when it comes to colors, for example, this whole color psychology topic is completely useless in my opinion.
+It's kitchen psychology, kitchen table psychology, homeopathy squared, I have no idea, it doesn't work in most cases.

-And that is also the reason why the whole topic of neuromarketing and all the agencies and providers that focused on it for a long time have now disappeared from the market.
-Because it simply doesn't work as promised and in many cases is more like snake oil.
+And that is also the reason why the whole topic of neuromarketing and all the agencies and providers who focused on it for a while have now disappeared so much from the market.
+Because it simply doesn't work as promised and in many cases it's more like snake oil.

 Snake oil?
-There's no such thing as snake oil!
+There is no snake oil!
 Snake oil is a term for selling things that just don't work.
-Just like in the wild west the traveling merchants from village to village who sold something unknown for pain or whatever, for clean teeth and so on.
-In the end it was just nothing, and of course you get lucky.
-It works either by chance, or by a placebo effect, or if you accidentally do other things right.
-If I brush my teeth with something unknown, then I will have less pain or cleaner teeth than if I don't brush them at all.
-So that's why, snake oil doesn't mean it doesn't work at all.
-But it does mean that what works is more of a coincidence or side effect.
+Just like in the Wild West the traveling traders from village to village who sold something unknown for pain or whatever, for clean teeth and so on.
+In the end it was just nothing, and of course you're lucky with that.
+This works either by chance, or by a placebo effect, or by accidentally doing other things right.
+If I brush my teeth with something unfamiliar, I will have less pain or cleaner teeth than if I don't brush them at all.
+So snake oil doesn't mean it doesn't work at all.
+But that means that what works is more of a coincidence or side effects.

-Okay, so "long story short", to summarize once again: when it comes to colors, pay attention to the environment.
-Don't take any strange psychological models into account, but look at "Does this color match my store?"
-"Does this color match the design of the entire store?"
-"Does it stand out or does it draw attention from another element on the page, which is much more important?"
+Okay, so “long story short”, to summarize again: when it comes to colors, pay attention to the surroundings.
+Don't take any weird psychological models into account, but instead look at, "Does this color fit with my shop?"
+"Does this color fit with how the entire shop is designed?" , on the side?”

-And maybe in the next podcast episode we'll talk about the topic of "attention" and "attention analysis" for websites.
-There are some really great tools that you can use to identify which elements of a page are likely to attract a lot of attention and which are not.
-And then you can also use color to control attention.
-But here, too, it's about differences and not about absolute colors.
+And maybe in the next podcast episode we’ll talk about the topic of “attention” and “attention analysis” for websites.
+There are some really great tools that can help you identify which elements of a page are likely to attract a lot of attention and which are not.
+And then you can also control attention using color.
+But here too it's about differences and not about absolute colors.

-So I hope this has helped you a bit, write me your feedback at jdk@jdk.de and feel free to leave a comment at Apple Podcasts or rate and subscribe to the podcast at Apple and Spotify.
-If you have any feedback, as mentioned before, jdk@jdk.de.
+So I hope this helped you a little, write me your feedback to jdk@jdk.de and feel free to leave a comment on Apple Podcasts or rate and subscribe to the podcast on Apple and Spotify.
+If you have feedback, as mentioned before, jdk@jdk.de.

-I'm looking forward to it.
-See you in the next issue.
+I look forward to it.
+So see you next issue.
 Your Dennis Krüger.

 Write a comment